Our sincere appreciation to the following collaborators whose shared vision fills this website and makes our work possible.

 Esther M. Morgan-Ellis: Professor of Music History, University of North Georgia.

 I’m a shapenote singer in New Haven, Connecticut!
 I started singing shapenote in 2013 and had previously sung in high school concert choir, at church, and at home.
-I love doing - multitrack recording, amateur archiving, making connections between music and history.
-My YouTube channel is filled with uncommon/forgotten/local records and my own four-part recordings of mostly shapenote songs.
-There is also a tunebook/hymnal collection growing on my bookshelves - 63 and counting!
-I also play the piano and harp, and noodle around on the box accordion.
+When Kerry came to me with the opportunity to sing some old music that has no recordings (see: 1698 Bay Psalm Book), I jumped at the opportunity!
+That’s the kind of thing I love doing - multitrack recording, amateur archiving, making connections between music and history.

 Since 2015 I am retired from full-time teaching at the University of Mississippi, where I taught courses in music history, ethnomusicology and applied organ and harpsichord.
 My wife Anne is also retired from teaching Latin at Oxford Middle School in Oxford, Mississippi.
 We both enjoy Sacred Harp singing, as you can see from this YouTube clip. .